kniffy/tf2cdownloader-gui/README.md

 [releases](https://github.com/kniffy/tf2cdownloader-gui/releases) page

 ### notes
+development has now ended, tf2c is set to be released on steam, making this
+tool redundant :^)

 for users still on version 2.1.4, you may need to edit `rev.txt` to contain `214`
 it was left as `213` by mistake..